 The bill imposes a fee on public display permits, with the amount of the fee determined by the Bureau of Fire Services.
-Presumably, this fee would be in lieu of the current fee imposed by some local units of government, hence the potential reduction in local revenue.25 It's not clear, however, how this fee is to be expended (from the state's standpoint).
-Given that the primary regulatory agency for public displays of fireworks is local government, it could be the case that the fee revenue is simply pass-through funding from the state back to the local unit where the display will take place.
-In this case, the local revenue impact could either be positive or negative as some local units impose display permit fees and others do not.26 Otherwise, the preemption of local authority to impose a public display fee reduces local revenue.
+Presumably, this fee would be in lieu of the current fee imposed by some local units of government, hence the potential reduction in local revenue.34 It's not clear, however, how this fee is to be expended (from the state's standpoint).
+Given that the primary regulatory agency for public displays of fireworks is local government, it could be the case that the fee revenue is simply pass-through funding from the state back to the local unit where the display will take place.35 In this case, the local revenue impact could either be positive or negative as some local units impose display permit fees and others do not.
+Otherwise, the preemption of local authority to impose a public display fee reduces local revenue.

 Similarly, the bill also permits local units to issue permits allowing fireworks companies to possess display fireworks, special effects, and articles pyrotechnic, as current law allows.
 The bill imposes a permit fee, the amount of which is to be determined by the Bureau of Fire Services.
 Similar to the public display permit fee, the work of processing the permit application is done at the local level, although the state collects the fee revenue.
-So it isn't clear if the permit fee is simply a pass-through back to the local units.
+So it isn't clear, in this case either, if the permit fee is simply a pass-through back to the local units.
 If so, the revenue impact would again be positive or negative, depending on whether a local unit currently imposes a fee for these permits.
+Otherwise, the bill would reduce local revenue attributable to any current fee associated with a permit allowing for the possession/storage of fireworks.36

 Local Expenditures: The bill would have an indeterminate impact on local units of government.
 The bill continues to allow local units to regulate tent sales, although the number of locations is likely to drop a bit, given the restrictions on such sales in the bill.
-This would reduce local expenditures.
+This would tend reduce local expenditures, depending on the scope of a local units activities in regulating fireworks retail stands.
 However, the bill also establishes a state-imposed fee for public displays of fireworks.
-If local units of government are the sponsoring organization of such displays (such as part of a local festival), local units of government could be responsible paying the public display fee, even though it would essentially issue a display permit to itself.27
+If local units of government are the sponsoring organization of such displays (such as part of a local festival), local units of government could be responsible paying the public display fee, even though it would essentially issue a display permit to itself.37